-While “doing more” is the credo and guiding principle of International Bank of Commerce (IBC), it is also the personal foundation of IBC –Laredo Senior Executive Vice President, Chief Financial Officer and Chief Operating Officer Imelda Navarro.
+While “doing more” is the credo and guiding principle of International Bank of Commerce (IBC), it is also the personal foundation of IBC –Laredo President, Chief Financial Officer and Chief Operating Officer Imelda Navarro.
 Navarro serves on the boards of International Bank of Commerce-Laredo and its parent company International Bancshares Corporation, the largest minority-owned bank in the country, which is also headquartered in Laredo, Texas.

-Navarro’s commitment to service is reflected in the many civic and community groups to which she has given her time, energy and leadership.
-She currently serves as a Board of Director of Casa de Misericordia, and as a member of the City’s 3rd party funding committee.
-She is also on the board of the Laredo Center for the Arts and has served as its chairperson.
-She served as president of TAMIU Alumni, president of Borderfest and is past president of Laredo Business, Professional Women’s Association, Financial Women International, and Domestic Violence Coalition.
-Additionally, Navarro is a former director of the Laredo Chamber of Commerce and has served on the board of the Laredo Commission for Women and on the advisory board for Mercy Regional Medical Center.
-In April 2005 Hispanic Business magazine named Imelda Navarro as one of its 2005 Outstanding Women Leaders and in October 2005 the magazine recognized Navarro as one of the 100 Most Influential Hispanics in the country.
+Texas and International non-profit and professional organizations.
+She currently serves as a member of the Mercy Ministries Development Council.
+She has been a past member of Laredo’s Third Party Funding Committee.
+She has also been on the board of the Laredo Center for the Arts and has served as its chairperson.
+She has served as President of TAMIU Alumni, Laredo Business Professional Women’s Association, Financial Women International, and the Domestic Violence Coalition.
+Additionally, Navarro is a former director of the Laredo Chamber of Commerce and has served on the Board of the Laredo Commission for Women and on the Advisory Board for Mercy Regional Medical Center.